I’ve got a question for you! Do you have a mobile-friendly website?

-- 3.2 billion Smartphones are in use in 2019 and that’s growing leaps and bounds everyday!
+- 3.2 billion Smartphones were in use in 2019, and that’s growing leaps and bounds every day!
 3.2 billion!
-There’s only 7.7 billion people on the planet!
+There are only 7.7 billion people on the planet!
 That means that quite a few of us have smartphones.
-Incredible numbers right?
+Incredible numbers, right?

-- 57 percent are the percentage of people who won’t recommend companies who have poor mobile sites.
+- Fifty-seven percent are the percentage of people who won’t recommend companies with poor mobile sites.

 - 40% of people search only on a smartphone